-An existing topographical plan.

-An existing site surface water drainage plan (where applicable).

-Flood maps (fluvial, tidal, pluvial, groundwater, sewer, and reservoir) are supplied (or Flood Risk Assessment referred to).

-Confirmation and surveys of any existing drainage infrastructure on the site.
+- An existing topographical plan. - An existing site surface water drainage plan (where applicable). - Flood maps (fluvial, tidal, pluvial, groundwater, sewer, and reservoir) are supplied (or Flood Risk Assessment referred to). - Confirmation and surveys of any existing drainage infrastructure on the site. - Full details of any known flooding on the site.